|Clemens takes lumps on Capitol Hill: 'You're 1 of my heroes. But it's hard to believe'|

 One of McNamee's lawyers, Earl Ward, called it a ``public flogging.''

-The Mitchell Report itself was prompted by another hearing on steroids held by the same committee in the same wood-paneled room, on March 17, 2005.
+That investigation was prompted by another hearing on steroids held by the same committee in the same wood-paneled room, on March 17, 2005.
 That is best remembered for having tarnished the reputations of Mark McGwire - who infamously repeated, ``I'm not here to talk about the past'' - and Rafael Palmeiro - who wagged his finger and declared he never had used steroids, then failed a drug test months later.

 In a reference to that day, Rep. Mark Souder, R-Ind., cautioned Clemens and McNamee: ``It's better not to talk about the past than to lie about the past.''